Happy Thanksgiving, everyone!

 Abraham Lincoln made use of both Thanksgiving, in the 1860s largely celebrated north of the Mason-Dixon Line, especially within New England, and Christmas, celebrated largely to the south, toward further uniting the nation.
 That, in turn, initiated the change in meaning for Thanksgiving, eventually providing room to discuss in public the suffering of Native Americans over the centuries.

-And finally, we’re thankful that we were able to expand our research polling to the local level this year.
+And finally, we’re thankful that we were able to expand our research polling to the congressional level this year.
 Many Cascadia Advocate readers stepped up with contributions to make that happen.
 You’re the best!
 Have a great Thanksgiving.